bsdevat/docker-nginx/README.md

 Now you can open http://host-ip:8080.
 You can start the image with options described in the section about [running nginx](#running-the-image) but with your given name when you built it.
-Here it's *nginx-dev*.
+In this case it's *nginx-dev*.

 ## References